mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

   than putting characters in an array x_x
 	- Leaning towards alternative of a map editor from scratch for learning purposes.

+- (TODO) Attacks should be integrated into the ECS architecture
+	- SkillSet should be a component of the entity holding UnitSkills
+	- WantsToAttack should prompt the AttackSystem to create an entity holding the attack data
+		- The attack entity should also have information about the attack they cast attached

 ### On Attacks
 - UnitSkill: The deserialized result of an entity attack.
 The info is used to stage attacks and update the UI.
 - AttackBehavior: The strategy used to perform an attack. should not be specific, rather encompassing